EndPointCorp/end-point-blog/2026/07/adding-conversations-to-multi-agent-travel-planner.md

 ### The router

-The router is not a MAF agent.
-It is a single short LLM call at the start of each turn — same pattern as the intent classifier from the previous post — that returns one of six route tokens:
+The router isn't a MAF agent, but just a short LLM call at the start of each turn.
+Same pattern as the intent classifier from the previous post — that returns one of six route tokens:

 ```csharp
 private const string RouterPrompt = """